canada-ca/guardrails-ransomware-prevention_mesures-de-protection-rancongiciels/README.md

 The purpose of this document is to

-- support Government of Canada (GC) organizations in understanding existing Treasury Board of Canada Secretariat (TBS) security policy requirements in the context of ransomware prevention and mitigation; and
+- Support Government of Canada (GC) organizations in understanding existing Treasury Board of Canada Secretariat (TBS) security policy requirements in the context of ransomware prevention and mitigation; and
-- provide a baseline set of controls to protect GC information, information technology (IT) assets and infrastructure against ransomware attacks.
+- Provide a baseline set of controls to protect GC information, information technology (IT) assets and infrastructure against ransomware attacks.

 ## Context